maharshi95/submititnow/README.md

 ![Slaunch Terminal Response](docs/imgs/slaunch_annotate_queries.png)

 ### __Any constraints on the target python script that we launch?__
-The python script that has to be launch must be in the following format:
+The target python script must have the following format:
 ```
 import argparse